oracle/gdk-vscode-extensions/micronaut-tools/README.md

 * [Create Entity and Repository Classes From an Existing Database Schema](#create-entity-and-repository-classes-from-an-existing-database-schema)
 * [Create Micronaut Controller Classes from Micronaut Data Repositories](#create-micronaut-controller-classes-from-micronaut-data-repositories)

-If you would like to request a feature, or find a bug, please [let us know](#feedback).
+If you want to request a feature or find a bug, please [let us know](#feedback).

 ## Requirements
 - VS Code (version 1.76.0 or later).
 - The [Extension Pack for Java from Microsoft](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 VS Code will prompt you to install the extension when you open a Micronaut project (for more information, see [Java in VS Code](https://code.visualstudio.com/docs/languages/java)).
 - (Optional.)
-The A Java Development Kit (JDK) installation (JDK 17 or later).
+A Java Development Kit (JDK) installation (JDK 17 or later).
 [Oracle GraalVM](https://www.oracle.com/java/graalvm/) is a fast and efficient JDK from Oracle.

 ## Installing the Extension
-Click **Install** on the banner above, or from the Extensions side bar in VS Code, by searching for "Micronaut Tools".
+Click **Install** on the banner above or from the Extensions sidebar in VS Code by searching for "Micronaut Tools".

 You can also find the extension listed on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut).